 Free information, books, wristbands and more for patients and caregivers.Get Yours Today

 In his travels, the famous Italian merchant, traveler and explorer Marco Polo found fire-resistant clothing in China made from salamander wool or cotton rock.
 During the 1500s and 1600s, scientists such as George Agricola, the father of modern mineralogy, were intrigued by asbestos and extensively researched and wrote about the mineral.
 This intense scientific exposure eventually led to inventors using asbestos to create new and better products.
 In the United States, Benjamin Franklin made one of these first inventions leveraging the fire resistant characteristics of asbestos – a fire-proof purse, which now resides in the Natural History Museum.

 Modern day uses of asbestos as a fire resistant material developed in the mid-1800s.
 At the time fire was a fairly common hazard.
 The first asbestos fire prevention materials developed were textiles.
 Asbestos was woven into fabrics to make them more fire resistant.
-Those asbestos textiles were then made into hundreds of different fire prevention products like:

 The inclusion of asbestos in fire-resistant construction materials was not far behind its incorporation into textiles.
 Two men, Henry Ward and Ludwig Hatschek are credited with implementing the earliest mass production of fireproof asbestos construction materials.
 Henry Ward, a building contractor, made fireproof paint and fire-resistant tar paper for roofing in the 1860s.
 In 1900 Ludwig Hatschek, an engineer, made the Hatschek machine, which was the first machine that could cheaply and efficiently produce asbestos roof panels.